 As a counsellor/therapist, I have provided counselling services to clients on behalf of counselling organisations in Edinburgh and Aberdeen.
 I continue to provide counselling to private clients through my private practice that I personally manage.

 I abide by the ethics and professional guidelines of the UK Association of Transactional Analysis (UKATA) and the British Association for Counselling and Psychotherapy (BACP).
-I am a member of the Institute for Developmental TA (IDTA), and the BACP.
+I am a registered member of the BACP.